2025-26 Legislative Priorities

 Scott Winkels – swinkels@orcities.org

-Stay tuned during the session for weekly legislative reports and calls to action.
-We’ll schedule Friday Zoom meetings beginning the second week of January and as needed throughout the session.
+Stay tuned during the session for weekly legislative reports and calls to action, and tune into the weekly Legislative Update Webinars every Friday at noon through the session.

 Your lobby team is up to the challenge, and I’m confident every member city is as well.
 Join us in our efforts to represent your local community’s interests.